icarusfactor/CHESS-BOARDz/README.md

  convert it into a CSS element, so it can be trafered easily with script. <BR>
  *Keep this version of the game classical, any marjor <BR>
  variations can be forked off.<BR>
+ Had to genereate the squares after pieces inside init(), order of operation made it work.<BR>
 <BR>
 IRC:
 You can catch me online as user factor uisng<BR>